cvbusa/RepData_PeerAssessment1/PA1_template.md

 # 2. Devise a strategy for filling in all of the missing values in the dataset.
 # create a matrix of avg steps per interval (row name) by day of week (column name)
 mxAvgStepsPerIntervalByDow <-tapply(X = df$steps, INDEX = list(df$interval,df$dayofweek), mean, na.rm = TRUE)

+# order the days of the week : Mon - Sun
+mxAvgStepsPerIntervalByDow <-mxAvgStepsPerIntervalByDow[,c("Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday")]

-# 3. Create a new dataset that is equal to the original dataset but with missing data filled in.
+# 3. Create a new dataset (df_narpl) that is equal to the original dataset (df) where the missing data (NAs) will be filled in by avg values.
 df_narpl <-df

 # make copy of original steps variable
 df_narpl$steps.ori <-df_narpl$steps

-# loop through data frame "df_narpl" and replace NA steps with avg steps from replacement matrix
+# loop through the new data frame "df_narpl" and replace NA steps with avg steps from the replacement matrix (mxAvgStepsPerIntervalByDow).
 for (i in 1:nrow(df_narpl))
 {
      isteps <-df_narpl[i,"steps"]